 “Could it be the potentials?”

 “No.” Buffy had wondered that, early on in the first few empty towns.
-But some of the massacred clans of demons had been strong enough, skilled enough that she would even now limp away from a fight.
+But some of the massacred clans of demons had been strong enough, skilled enough that she would even now have limped away from the fight.

 This was something at least as strong, something far more powerful than the girls who once, were Slayers.
 They had been Slayers for a few fleeting hours and stretched the new abilities to their limits, but just as they grew used to the strength, the speed, the power, it was taken from them, leaving only a shadow of what they briefly were behind.